 "Thanks!"
-I say.
-I'm not keen on James Idea of a "Butter" yellow, for the ground color, I prefer Pale Lemon.
+I reply, not keen on James' choice of a "Butter" yellow for the background color.
+I prefer Pale Lemon.
 I think to myself.
-I'll mix up a pale yellow, a lemon, and butter-like yellow and show the hue on the edge of the table to James.
+I'll mix up a pale yellow, a lemon, and butter-like yellow and show the different hues on the edge of the table for James to choose from.

-"That's Perfect!
-Fill it in!
-I love your other table too.
-It's pretty; I just want to add some different colors and give it the feel of my hand ."
+"The other table is wonderful too.
+It's pretty.
+I just want to add some other colors and give it the feel of my hand ."
 He goes about mixing his colors in a blitz of excitement, drops flying everywhere.

-After lunch, the tables dried, James tells me, "The Butter Yellow background is perfect.
+After lunch, with both the tables dry, James tells me, "The Butter Yellow background is absolutely perfect.
 Lift it."
 James has me pin the large hanging frame with 55" silk satin charmeuse.
-It is an exquisite, luxurious heavy silk; we discuss what I'll paint next.
+It is an exquisite and luxurious 2ply silk; we discuss what I'll paint next.
 James asks If I can paint ballerinas.

 "Sure," I say, I'll look at your book of Degas."

-Soon Josephine comes over to admire my work.
-She giggles uncontrollably, comments on her favorite poses, and jokes with James and me," Why don't you draw some squatting, or in more obscene, ridiculous poses?
-You can draw anything!
-If I were you, I'd take advantage of that.
-Really, You are so talented!"
+Josephine comes over, she giggles uncontrollably, comments on her favorite poses, and jokes with James and me," Why don't you draw some squatting, or in more obscene, ridiculous poses?
+You can remove anything!
+If I were you, I'd take advantage of that - unbelievable talent!"

-We all talk about how great they'll look when I get the wax on and give it a background of black.
+We all talk about how great they'll look when I give it a background of black.
 I feel so satisfied that I'm able to create something of so much value and beauty.
-I can't imagine any other job where I would have so much freedom to do so.
+I can't imagine any other job where I would have so much freedom and encouragement to do so.

-I soon heat the mixture of beeswax and paraffin and begin to apply it, as a resist on top of the figurines.
-Then I give the first coat of indigo dye to the background, all the time laughing with Josephine, Ed, and James, about how silly and lovely the ballerinas are.
-We speak about how we think it would look great quilted, for winter coats.
+Soon, the mixture of beeswax and paraffin is heated, I begin to apply it - a resist on top of the figurines.
+Once covered entirely twice, I give the first coat of indigo dye to the background, all the time laughing with Josephine, Ed, and James, about how silly and lovely the ballerinas are.

-I work steadily painting through the afternoon; meanwhile, at the front phone desk, I hear James announce to everyone he is going to call his favorite Vogue editor.
-As she answers, he puts her on speakerphone; he then proceeds to boast about his conquest from the last night, telling her all forms of details.
-He soon realizes he has to take her off the speaker as to the nature of her inquisitions.
-I Try to work on in oblivion, yet still feeling very judgmental about the conversation going on next to me.
-Soon, we all get a visit from "Snake," a close friend of James.
-Snake turns out to be a hilarious queen named Kevin; he has us all in stitches for his entire visit, from his cunning and cutting comments, I realize how he got his nickname.
-Meanwhile, Mark, the new boyfriend shows up, everyone admires my work from the day, we break to chum around, and take photos of each other.
+I Try to work on in oblivion yet feeling very judgmental about the conversation going on next to me.
+The buzzer from the front door goes off.
+"Snake!" a close friend of James arrives.
+Snake turns out to be a hilarious queen named Kevin; he has us all in stitches for his entire visit; from his cunning and cutting comments, I realize how he got his nickname.
+Meanwhile, Mark, the new boyfriend, shows up.
+Everyone admires my work from the day, we break to chum around and take photos of each other.

-I reply, "I think yours are much, much more different and unique, you use much more exciting colors, better shades, more diversity of hue, value, and tone."
+I reply, "I think yours are much more unique; we're using more exciting colors, better shades, more diversity of hue, value, and tone."

-What is so fun about painting the stripes is that we work together, one of us at either side of the table, handing the brush to each other to finish where one of us can not reach.
-We choose our colors spontaneously, agreeing on instantly on everything.
-We finish After five o'clock.
+What is so fun about painting the stripes is that we work in unison, one of us at either side of the table, handing the brush to each other to finish where one of us can not reach.
+We choose our colors spontaneously, agreeing instantly on everything.
+We spend After five o'clock.
 I'm amazed by the vividness of the table of silk.
 "Amazing, Fabulous!"
 We all agree.

 That night I take a cab with James and Mark to Boy Bar, in St. Marks Place.
-Upon entering, I notice that Debbie Harry is holding court at the front bar, surrounded by a considerable entourage.
+Upon entering, I notice that Debbie Harry holds court at the front bar, surrounded by a considerable entourage.
 Next to her is Jean Paul Gaultier.
 We order our drinks while a whole cache of brazen, young, handsome men begin to surround my boss.
-Mark and I make a toast together, about James Fabulousness.
+Mark and I make a toast together about James Fabulousness.